zulfadlizainal/nr-dimensioning/Part 6 Paging/2_Paging PDCCH CCE Consumption/README.md

     # If paging ue per paging message < 1 ue, paging occasion might not be used

-Paging CCE is derived as follows
+Paging CCE is derived as follows:

     # Number of paging cce / radio frame
     paging_cce = paging_count * paging_cce_agg_lev